Decarbonize LA: Powering a Cleaner Future - Clean Coalition

 Measuring Solar Capacity of the LA Basin and Assessing Current Policies

-The National Renewable Energy Laboratory (NREL)’s LA100 Study calls for approximately 4,200 megawatts (MW) to 4,600 MW of in-basin solar to reach 100% clean energy by 2035 in its Early and No Biofuels Scenario.
-This is the only scenario in NREL’s study to achieve this goal.
-However, the Los Angeles Department of Water and Power (LADWP) has committed to developing only 1,500 MW to 1,800 MW of solar by 2030, falling significantly short of what is required five years before the city’s 100% renewable energy target.
+The LADWP Power Strategic Long-Term Resource Plan calls for approximately 2,240 megawatts (MW) to 2,900 MW of in-basin solar to reach 100% clean energy by 2035, with projections of the National Renewable Energy Laboratory (NREL)’s LA100 Study estimating upwards of 4,600 MW of local solar deployment by this time.
+However, the Los Angeles Department of Water and Power (LADWP) has committed to developing only 1,500 MW of solar by 2030, falling significantly short of what is required five years before the city’s 100% renewable energy target.
 This gap indicates that LADWP’s plans are insufficient to meet energy ambitions.

 In an economic analysis, NREL’s LA100 Study estimates that currently, it would be economically viable to develop ~8,300 MW to ~10,700 MW of rooftop and non-rooftop solar throughout the LA Basin, meaning that the energy value will at least make up for installation costs.

 NREL’s LA100 Study sheds light on the importance of reevaluating current projects and policies in order to increase solar production in Los Angeles to meet the city’s clean energy goal.
-Drawing insights from LADWP’s long-term strategic plan and NREL’s LA100 report, the Decarbonize LA team conducted a comprehensive assessment of current initiatives.
+Drawing insights from LADWP’s Long-Term Resource Plan and NREL’s LA100 report, the Decarbonize LA team conducted a comprehensive assessment of current initiatives.
 From this analysis, six key strategies emerged as essential for achieving the mission, with the Feed-In Tariff (FIT)/FIT+, Virtual Net Energy Metering (VNEM)/VNEM+, Shared Solar, and Utility-Built Solar programs identified as immediate priorities.

 The Decarbonize LA team prepared a table to convey the progress and potential of the different solar programs in place in the city of LA.
 The different metrics in this “Solar Scorecard” are derived from LADWP’s data and the LA100 study’s solar siting work, and the general format is inspired by the Permacity Foundation’s solar scorecard methodology.